Tips for Working at Coffee Shops

 Now that my daughter is in school full-time, my schedule is much more flexible.
 I’m not only able to put in more hours, but I can also work wherever and whenever I want.
-For instance, after I drop my daughter off at school, I can head to over the the nearest coffee shop to do a couple hours of work, then head out for an exercise class, appointment or attend to some errands.
+For instance, after I drop my daughter off at school, I can head to the nearest coffee shop, do a couple of hours of work, then head out for a yoga class or appointment or attend to some errands.

-While being a work at home women allows for this flexibility, there are some general tips and guidelines that will make working in a coffice much more enjoyable.
+While being a work at home woman allows for this flexibility, there are some general tips and guidelines that will make working from a coffee shop much more enjoyable and productive.

-I remember when I first started working from home, many coffee shops had complicated wifi requirements, and the majority of the time they were not free.
-Not the case anymore, most coffee shops and restaurants offer free wifi so that you can work away from home.
-But don’t just assume this, make sure to call ahead and find out before you head out the door.
-Packing up your home office will be a waste of time, if you’re driving around and searching for an establishment that offers free wifi.
-You can also search sites like Open Wifi Spots to help you locate free hotspots.
+I remember when I first started working from home; many coffee shops had complicated wifi requirements, and the majority of the time, they were not free.
+This is not the case anymore; most coffee shops and restaurants offer free wifi so that you can work away from home.
+But don’t just assume this; make sure to call ahead and find out before you head out the door.
+Packing up your home office will be a waste of time if you’re driving around and searching for an establishment that offers free wifi.
+You can also search for sites like Open WiFi Spots to help you locate free hotspots.

-An important aspect to working in a coffee shop will be your work space.
-At minimum you’ll need a chair, small table and access to an outlet – unless you have a really long battery life or a backup battery.
-Now you’re probably thinking, yes that’s a no brainer!
-While I love Starbuck’s beverages, if you’ve tried to set up office during their peak morning hours, you know that this can be a quite a challenging task.
-With long lines, packed tables and a noisy atmosphere, I find that this is not an ideal space for working in the early morning hours.
-This will probably take some experimentation on your part, but look for establishments that offer an ideal work space, for the time slot that you’re working in.
-By figuring out establishments busy times, you can avoid the hassles of overcrowding, noise and distractions.
+An essential aspect of working in a coffee shop will be your workspace.
+At a minimum, you’ll need a chair, a small table, and possibly access to an outlet – unless you have a long battery life or a backup battery.
+Now you’re probably thinking, yes, that’s a no-brainer!
+While I love Starbucks’ beverages, if you’ve tried to set up office during their peak morning hours, you know that this can be a quite a challenging task.
+With long lines, packed tables, and a noisy atmosphere, I find that this is not an ideal space for working in the early morning hours.

-Many coffee shops and restaurants have coffice rules on their wifi login page, along with these here’s some general coffee shop etiquette that should be followed.
+Many coffee shops and restaurants have rules on their wifi login page; along with each establishment’s rules, here’s some general coffee shop etiquette that should be followed.

-- Sit at the smallest table possible, with one chair, this allows for other patrons to also use the establishment.
+- Sit at the smallest table possible, with one chair; this allows other patrons also to use the establishment.

-- Abide by time limits set by the establishment, or be cognizant of your time during peak hours.
+- Abide by the time limits set by the establishment, or be mindful of your time during peak hours.

-- Depending on where you are working, you will need to tip the server based not only the bill amount, but by the time you took up their table.
-For walk up establishments, your overall bill should reflect the amount of time that you spent there.
+- Depending on where you are working, you’ll need to tip the waiter based on the bill amount and the time that you took up their table.
+For walk-up establishments, your overall bill should reflect the amount of time that you spent there.

 - Don’t add to the noise.
 Put your cell phone on vibrate, and don’t watch videos or listen to music without headphones.